Let’s talk about how the Instagram algorithm works in 2022.

 It can take time to create your content, test different content ideas, engage consistently, find out what your audience likes or needs help with, nurturing the people who already follow you, until Instagram notices your persistence and understands what your content is about, and who to show it to more.

-But once they do: you’ll be on your way to nurture an amazing community on your account.
+But once they do: You’ll be on your way to grow an amazing community on your account.

 So keep going.
 Even if it seems like people are not answering your questions.
 They are.
 People are reading your captions.
 They might not answer in the comments section yet.
 But you are starting a dialogue with them, in their head.
 This is a crucial first step.

 It all depends on how consistent you are, your content, and how dedicated you are to your vision.